rmauger/mORS/README.md

   * Stylesheets don't update/stay right on non-active page when changing Oregon Law source (can fix by refreshing page or "remove stylesheet" + "add stylesheet")

 ## Planned features:
-  * Bug Fix TODO: #14 run promises in background.js from popup.js (or use messages to simplify)
   * TODO: #18 create more useful display for error messages within popup.html
-  * TODO: #22 Add options for default on expand all/collapse all & show burnt secs
+  * TODO: #26 Allow for navigation from chrome omnibox